elvanja/jenkins-gitlab-hook-plugin/README.md

 The procedure is the same as for the build now hook, the difference is that this hook schedules polling of the project, much like the original notifyCommit.

-Additional notes:
+### Additional notes

+This goes for both hooks:

 * the project must be configured not to skip notifyCommit
-* parametrized projects can be polled, but subsequent build will use the default parametere values (can't propagate the branch to the polling)
+* parametrized projects can be polled, but subsequent build will use the default parameters values (can't propagate the branch to the polling)

 ### Delete branch commits